kevinmildau/udacity-cpp-capstone/README.md

 # CPPND: Capstone Snake Game Project
 Based on Udacity capstone started code: https://github.com/udacity/CppND-Capstone-Snake-Game

+# Code Overview
+-> add brief project overview; add a focus on each added element and a ref to rubric fullfilled.

 # Fulfilled Project Rubrics

+## Mandatory Rubrics

-## Rubric Number 01 - Project compiles and runs.
+### Rubric Number 01 - Project compiles and runs.
 - [x] project compiles
 Running the following line of bash-code from build directory compiles the project and runs the game.